riqbal89/singleton-pattern/README.md

-# Observer Pattern
+# Singleton Pattern
-A java implementation of the Observer Pattern
+A java implementation of the Singleton Design Pattern